Device access window

 |Download device logs.

-Downloads the device logs as a text file to your default download folder (not supported when accessing the UFT Mobile Lab console through a Safari browser).
+Downloads the device logs as a text file to your default download folder .
 For iOS devices, the time zone on the device must match the time zone on the connector machine.

 Send text to device.
-Opens the Send text to device window.
-Enter the text you want to copy to an active input field on the device, and click Send.
+Send text for inputting to active field on the device.
+In the Send text to device window, enter the text you want to copy to an active input field on the device, and click Send.

 Device audio.
-Opens the device audio dialog, to hear audio from a remote device on your local machine.
-Click the play button to start playing audio from the device.
+Hear audio from a remote device on your local machine.
+In the device audio dialog, click the play button to start playing audio from the device.
 This option is enabled only for devices running on iOS 13.2 and later.

 Note: SMS simulations are not supported for Android 6 and above.